swcarpentry/python-novice-gapminder/episodes/04-built-in.md

 The section on generative AI is intended to be concise but Instructors may choose to devote more time to the topic in a workshop.
 Depending on your own level of experience and comfort with talking about and using these tools, you could choose to do any of the following:

-* Explain how large language models work and are trained, and/or the difference between generative AI, other forms of AI that currently exist, and the concept of artificial general intelligence.
+* Explain how large language models work and are trained, and/or the difference between generative AI, other forms of AI that currently exist, and the limits of what LLMs can do (e.g., they can't "reason").
 * Demonstrate how you recommend that learners use generative AI.
 * Discuss the ethical concerns listed below, as well as others that you are aware of, to help learners make an informed choice about whether or not to use generative AI tools.